syncfusion-content/fileformat-docs/File-Formats/XlsIO/convert-excel-to-pdf-in-blazor.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example of how to convert an Excel document to PDF in Blazor Server App is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Getting%20Started/Blazor/Server%20Side/Convert%20Excel%20to%20PDF).

 By executing the program, you will get the **PDF document** as follows.

 <img src="Blazor_images\Blazor_images_Server_and_Client_App_Output.png" alt="Excel to PDF in Blazor Server App" width="100%" Height="Auto"/>